SimplyChark/book/chapters/foreword.typ

 This text is mainly created to accompany practitioners of the Meditation Online style of Dzogchen but can be used by all kinds of practitioners.

-At Meditation Online we have live sessions twice a day, which facilitate the four phases with short sessions, inquiry discussions, and text/media explorations.
+At Meditation Online we have daily live sessions that facilitate the four phases with short sessions, inquiry discussions, and text/media explorations.
 These correspond with secret, inner, and outer aspects of the view.